juxor/afaq/markdown/secH3.md

 else.
 Once we remove the distortions promulgated by Engels and repeated by Luxemburg, we see that the 1905 revolution and _"historical dialectics"_ did not, as Luxemburg claim, validate Engels and disprove anarchism.
-Quite the reverse as the general strikes in Russia followed the anarchist ideas of a what a general strike would be like quite closely.
+Quite the reverse as the general strikes in Russia followed the anarchist ideas of what a general strike would be like quite closely.
 Little wonder, then, that Kropotkin argued that the 1905 general strike _"demonstrated"_ that the Latin workers who had been advocating the general strike _"as a weapon which would irresistible in the hands of labour for imposing its will"_ had been